openwdl/wdl/SPEC.md

 * Necessity
     * `required`: The test is required.
 The testing framework must execute the test.
     * `optional`: The test is optional.
-The test harness may choose whether or not to run the test, and it may ignore any test failures.
+The test harness may choose whether or not to run the test.
+If the test harness does run the test and it is unsuccessful, it should be reported as a warning rather than an error.
 Restrictions can be added using a colon (':') delimiter to indicate that the test is only optional in certain situations.
 If there are multiple `optional` directives, than the test is optional if any one of them is satisfied.
     * `ignore`: The test must not be run by the testing framework.
 * Expected result
     * `succeed`: The test is expected to succeed.
 It is an error if the test fails to execute successfully.